 Our business largely depends on the level of capital spending by oil and gas companies for exploration and production activities.
 The level of capital spending has traditionally been correlated to oil and gas prices.
 Oil and gas prices can be volatile at times depending upon both near and long-term supply and demand factors.
 Sustained increases or decreases in the prices of oil and natural gas generally have a material impact on the exploration and production activities of our customers.
 As such, significant declines in the prices of oil and natural gas may have a material adverse effect on our business, financial condition and results of operations.
-As of September 30, 2022, we had 192 active rigs under contract, compared to 137 and 79 rigs under contract as of September 30, 2021 and 2020, respectively.
+As of September 30, 2023, we had 164 active rigs under contract, compared to 192 and 137 rigs under contract as of September 30, 2022 and 2021, respectively.
 For further information concerning risks associated with our business, including volatility surrounding oil and natural gas prices and the impact of low oil prices on our business, see Item 1A- "Risk Factors" and Item 7- "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in this Form 10-K.

 Our industry is highly competitive, and we strive to differentiate our services based upon the quality of our FlexRig® drilling rigs and our engineering design expertise, operational efficiency, software technologies, and safety and environmental awareness.
 The number of available rigs generally exceeds demand in many of our markets, resulting in significant price competition.
 We compete against many drilling companies, some of whom are present in more than one of our operating regions.
 In the United States, we compete with Nabors Industries Ltd., Patterson-UTI Energy, Inc., Precision Drilling Corporation, and many other competitors with regional operations.
 Internationally, we compete directly with various contractors at each location where we operate.
 In the Gulf of Mexico platform rig market, we primarily compete with Nabors Industries Ltd. and Blake International Rigs, LLC.
+For further information concerning risks associated with competition in our industry, see Item 1A-Risk Factors-Business and Operating Risks.